Bitter lesson

-The bitter lesson is the observation in artificial intelligence that, in the long run, approaches that scale with available computational power (such as brute-force search or statistical learning from large datasets) tend to outperform ones based on domain-specific understanding because they are better at taking advantage of Moore's law.
+The bitter lesson is the observation in artificial intelligence that, in the long run, general approaches that scale with available computational power tend to outperform ones based on domain-specific understanding because they are better at taking advantage of the falling cost of computation over time.
 The principle was proposed and named in a 2019 essay by Richard Sutton and is now widely accepted.

 The essay

 Sutton gives several examples that illustrate the lesson: